 He has held the position of Director of Training and Senior Vice President of Human Resources for Metromedia Steakhouses in Dayton, Ohio, Vice President of Human Resources and Operations for Monetery Pasta Company in Danville, Ca., and Executive Director of Human Resources for Donatos Pizza in Columbus, Ohio.
 He also obtained a Senior Professional in Human Resources (SPHR) certification from the Society for Human Resource Management.

 Williams came on board with FCA in 1999 as Vice President of Human Resources and later served as Senior Vice President of Human and Program Development until his promotion to Executive Vice President in 2004.

 Williams and his wife, Judy, reside in Olathe, Kan.
 They have one daughter, Heather.

-Executive Vice President of International Ministry and Training
+Executive Vice President of International Ministry

 He has coauthored three books, One Word That Will Change Your Life, WisdomWalks and WisdomWalks SPORTS, and he is the author and editor of eleven FCA books.
 He still plays and coaches lacrosse and enjoys running marathons.

 He and his wife Dawn reside in Overland Park, Kansas, with their three children: Kallie, Abby and Elijah.